amutake/satsukita-andon.com/README.md

 - `stop`
   - stops the application
 - `restart`
-  - restarts the application with a little down time
+  - restarts the application with a little down time (about 10 seconds)
 - `backup`
   - takes backup of the contents of `files` directory and the DB contents
-  - automatically restarts the application
+  - automatically restarts the application with a little down time (about 30 seconds)
   - `h2.jar` is needed
-  - backup files are in `backup` directory
+  - backup files will be in `backup` directory
+    - e.g., `2014-08-03.tar.gz` (`files` directory) and `2014-08-03.sql` (DB records)
+    - you should move (or send) these files into backup storage

 If you want to change port-number, edit `andon` file and change `port` variable to another number.